What is conversational intelligence: How it matters and who benefits

 The short answer is simple: any brand.

-Conversation analytics data from consumer experiences — voice and digital — can be a gold mine of information used across many parts of an organization.
+Conversation data from consumer experiences — voice and digital — can be a gold mine of information used across many parts of an organization.
 Opus Research, in their 2021 Conversational Intelligence Intelliview report, emphasizes how conversational intelligence is critical across many parts of an organization.

 “CI has taken on first-order importance among Customer Experience, Contact Center, Marketing, Product Management and Digital Transformation professionals, as well as C-Suite execs,” the report states.
 “Solution providers start with call recordings or chat transcripts, subject them to AI-supported analytics, augment them with related metadata for context, and transform them into the foundation for successful customer experiences and improved employee productivity.”